 In this course, students will be taught and tests on the following skills required for certification of a central service technicians: cleaning; decontamination; processing (inspection, assembling, and packaging and sterilization of reusable patient care central services supplies and equipment; and distribution of these supplies and equipment to the units that require them.
 Students will be in the laboratory setting for the first four weeks of the course.
 In the final 11 weeks of the course, students will be placed at a clinical site working eight hours a day, two days a week.
-Students are responsible for their own transportation to the clinical sites.
+Students are responsible for their transportation to the clinical sites.

-Surgical Technology Principles - Lecture
+SUR 110 3 C/45 CH Surgical Technology Principles - Lecture

-Prerequisites: Admission to the Surgical Technology Program, ENG 119, ENG 120, BIO 240, BIO 250, BIO 295, PSY 101, ALH 110
+Prerequisites: Admission to the Surgical Technology Program, ENG 119, ENG 120, BIO 240, BIO 250, BIO 295, PSY 101, ALH 110 instrumentation, equipment, supplies, wound closure and management, and preparation of the patient for surgical intervention.
+The perioperative care of the patient is emphasized.

 This course provides the fundamentals of surgical concepts and techniques.
-The course covers methods of sterilization, disinfection, surgical instrumentation, equipment, supplies, wound closure and management, and preparation of the patient for surgical intervention.
-The perioperative care of the patient is emphasized.
+The course covers methods of sterilization, disinfection, surgical